 \subsection{Einstein frame}

-Investigating modified and extended theories of gravity one usually uses a conformal transformation procedure in order to obtain mathematical simplification of the theory \cite{Stelle:1977ry,Whitt:1984pd}.
-We should be aware of important ontological consequences of the conformal transformation technique as a way of matter generation through mathematical procedure.
+When investigating modified and extended theories of gravity, one usually employs a conformal transformation procedure to achieve mathematical simplification of the theory \cite{Stelle:1977ry, Whitt:1984pd}.
+However, we should be aware of the important ontological consequences of this technique, particularly as it results in matter generation through a mathematical procedure.

 The conformal transformation of the metric tensor

 with the conformal factor